-where, I_k^t is the real investment in asset type k.
+where, I_k^t is the real investment in asset type k in period t.

-The rental price of capital $P{k,t}^{K}$ reflects the price at which the investor is indifferent between buying and renting the capital good for a one-year lease in the rental market.21 In the absence of taxation the rental price equation can be derived as (see Jorgenson and Griliches, 1967; and Christensen and Jorgenson, 1969):
+The rental price of capital $P{k,t}^K$ reflects the price at which the investor is indifferent between buying and renting the capital good for a one-year lease in the rental market.22 In the absence of taxation the rental price equation can be derived as (see Jorgenson and Griliches, 1967; and Christensen and Jorgenson, 1969):

-$$P{k,t}^{K} = P{k,t-1}^{I} i{t} + \delta{k} P{k,t}^{I} - \left(P{k,t}^{I} - P{k,t-1}^{I}\right)$$ (5.4)
+$$P{k,t}^{K} = P{k,t-1}^{I} i{t} + \delta{k} P{k,t}^{I} - \left(P{k,t}^{I} - P{k,t-1}^{I} \right)$$ (5.4)

 where i_t represents the nominal rate of return, δ_k is the depreciation rate of asset type k, and $P{k,t}^I$ is the investment price of asset type k.
-This formula shows that the rental price is determined by the nominal rate of return, the rate of economic depreciation and the asset specific capital gains.22 Ideally taxes should be included to account for differences in tax treatment of the different asset types and different legal forms (household, corporate and non-corporate).
+This formula shows that the rental price is determined by the nominal rate of return, the rate of economic depreciation and the asset specific capital gains.
+23 Ideally taxes should be included to account for differences in tax treatment of the different asset types and different legal forms (household, corporate and non-corporate).
 The capital service price formulas above should then be adjusted to take these tax rates into account.
 However, this refinement would require data on capital tax allowances and rates by industry and year, which is beyond the scope of this database.
 Available evidence for major European countries shows that the inclusion of tax rates has only a very minor effect on growth rates of capital services and TFPG (Erumban, 2008a).

 Since our measure of capital input takes account of asset heterogeneity, it was essential to obtain investment data by asset type.
-We distinguish between 3 different asset types - construction, transport equipment, machinery (includes ICT and non-ICT machinery).23 We exploit multiple sources of information for the construction of our database on capital services.
-This includes the National Accounts Statistics (NAS) that provide information on broad sectors of the economy, the Annual Survey of Industries (ASI) covering the organized manufacturing sector, the National Sample Survey Organizations (NSSO) rounds for unorganized
+We distinguish between 3 different asset types - construction, transport equipment, and machinery (includes ICT and non-ICT machinery).24 We exploit multiple sources of information for the construction of our database on capital services.
+This includes the National Accounts Statistics (NAS) that provide information on broad sectors of the economy, the Annual Survey of Industries (ASI) covering the organized manufacturing sector, the National Sample Survey Office (NSSO) rounds for unorganized manufacturing and Input-Output tables.
+Even though we use multiple sources of data, our final